zdelrosario/data-science-curriculum/curriculum.md

   - EDA-quality graphics
   - presentation-ready graphics
 - (Criticize)
-  - data visualizations based on /the visual hierarchy/
+  - data visualizations based on *the visual hierarchy*
   - data visualizations based on their intended audience

 Bonus